Eigenvalues and eigenforms on Calabi-Yau threefolds: The spectrum on the Fermat quintic

 \subsection{Acknowledgements}

 I thank Burt Ovrut, Clay Córdova, Matthew Headrick and Fabian Ruehle for interesting discussions on related work, and Yang-Hui He for previous collaboration on numerical metrics.
-I am supported by the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No.~838776.
+This work was completed while I was supported by the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No.~838776.
+I also acknowledge support from NSF Grant No.~PHY2014195 and the Kadanoff Center for Theoretical Physics.